NORAD in North Bay

 The cave was over 100 meters long.
 Inside there was a main “building” three stories high, housing a command post dominated by a huge electronic board documenting in real-time everything happening in the sky of the great Canadian north.

-NORAD: A city underneath a city
+NORAD: A City Underneath a City

 The base not only housed generals and technicians hunched over radar screens—it served as a full underground city with all kinds of amenities.

 There was a barbershop, a medical center, a cafeteria, and a gym.
-In the event of a nuclear attack, the base was designed to house 400 people in isolation for a month.
+In the event of a nuclear attack, the base was designed to house 400 staff members in isolation for a month.
 The complex also had its own backup power grid—a giant bank of batteries that could provide power in the event of an outage.

 Fortunately for the whole continent, the complex never faced a Soviet attack during the 43 years it was in operation.
-By the early 2000s, the issues facing North America looked very different, the complex’s computers were obsolete, and in 2006 operations were moved topside to the David Sgt David L. Pitcher Buiding at CFB North Bay.
-The underground complex is officially in “reserve status” and used for storage (as well as a film set—in 2012 it served as a post-apocalyptic setting for The Colony starring Lawrence Fishburn and Bill Paxton).
-Today, the entrance to this tunnel is all that can be seen of the complex.
+By the early 2000s, the issues facing North America looked very different, the complex’s computers were obsolete, and in 2006 operations were moved topside to the Sgt David L. Pitcher Building at CFB North Bay

-Experience North Bay’s aviation history today
+Experience North Bay’s Aviation History Today

 CF-100 in Lee Park

-In North Bay, however, you can learn more about the complex and its essential role in North America’s aerospace history by visiting the Canadian Forces Aerospace Defense Museum, where a model of the base is on display.
+In North Bay, however, you can learn more about the complex and its essential role in North America’s aerospace history by visiting the Canadian Forces Museum of Aerospace Defence, where a model of the base is on display.
 Kids can download this awesome aviation-themed activity book too!
 There is also an excellent virtual tour of the complex on the museum's website.
 Aviation enthusiasts can visit the CF-100 fighter on display in Lee Park.
 The CF-100 is the only fully Canadian-developed fighter aircraft that has undergone mass production.
 For more information, curious viewers can check out this great CBC doc about the base: The Hole in Reservoir Hill.

 For more information on accommodations or things to do in North Bay visit Tourism North Bay